1. notice

 [compile] [parse]

-Use a parser to verify the correctness of the token stream language, essentially it's going through all language rules, i.e. match + recurse, by programming lang or circuit lang. or using a (generated) finite state machine
+Use a parser to verify the correctness of the token stream language, essentially it's going through all language rules, i.e. enum + match (or if else) + recurse, by programming lang or circuit lang. or using a (generated) finite state machine

 The operation of the parser requires generating large and complex data structures in memory (some figurative descriptions: tables, nodes, trees)